 Greeting cards

-From the 1940s through the 1960s, Berend Dam drew many postcards, most series depicting cute little children and military humor.
+From the 1940s through the 1960s, Berend Dam drew many series of postcards, mostly depicting cute little children and military humor.
 Many cards were self-published under the imprint "Berend Dam, Arnhem".
 Through the publishing house Gebr.
 Spanjersberg B.V. in Rotterdam, he also released several cards with his comic character 'Bully Dog'.
 The folded cards had a color drawing on the front, and a short comic strip inside with text in rhyme.

 Comic strip from one of the 'Bully Dog' postcards.